 If we know that eclipses are regular celestial events whose timing is predictable and precise, how are we to understand Talmud in Sukkah, which suggests that an eclipse is a divine response to human conduct?
 We have already seen that Rashi was unable to explain the passage, but that didn't stop others from trying.
 The Maharal of Prague (d.
 1609) has a lengthy explanation which you can read here.
 It goes something like this: "Yes, an eclipse is a mechanical and predictable event.
 But in truth, if there was no sin, there would be no eclipses, because God would have designed the universe differently, and in such a sin-free universe...there would be no need to design an eclipse."
 So the Maharal suggests that in a sin-free universe, the moon would not orbit as it does now, at a 5 degree angle to the sun-earth plane.
 But where would the moon be?
 It couldn't be in the same plane as the sun and the earth, since then there would be an solar eclipse every month.
 If it were at say 20 degrees above the plane, then there would still be both solar and lunar eclipses, though they would be more rare.
 The only way for there to be no solar eclipses (in the Maharal's sin-free imaginary universe) would be for the moon to orbit the earth at 90 degrees to the sun-earth axis.
 Then it would never come between the sun and the earth, and there could never be a solar eclipse.
 Perfect, except then there would never be a Rosh Chodesh, and the moon would always be visible.
 Oy.

 Inventive though this is, it is as implausible as the suggestion of the Maharal.
-In the first place, sunspots were almost impossible to see before the invention of the telescope.
-(Almost, but not entirely impossible.
-The formal chronicle of the Chinese Song dynasty, Songshǐ (CE 960–1279), includes descriptions of many naked-eye observations of the sun and moon.
-But still, it's a really, really difficult phenomena to see with the naked eye.)
-Sunspots were first described in western literature in March 1611 by a contemporary of Galileo named Christopher Scheiner (though Galileo lost no-time in claiming that he, not Scheiner was the first to correctly interpret what they were.)
-Because sunspots could not have been seen, this cannot be what the rabbis in Gemara Sukkah were describing.
+In the first place, sunspots were almost (but not quite impossible) to see prior to the invention of the telescope.
+They were described in March 1611 by a contemporary of Galileo named Christopher Scheiner (though Galileo lost no-time in claiming that he, not Scheiner was the first to correctly interpret what they were.)
+Because sunspots were so difficult to see with the naked eye, it seems unlikely that this is what the rabbis in Gemara Sukkah were describing.

 Second, according to Eybeschutz, sunspots "have no known cause, and have no fixed period to their appearance".
 We can't fault Eybeschutz for his first claim, but - even by the science of his day - his second was not correct.
 In fact both Scheiner and Galileo knew - and wrote - that sunspots were permanent (at least for a while) and moved slowly across the face of the sun.